saminacodes/Dark-Mode-Bot/README.md

 #### Can I use this bot in my own discord server?

-We currently do not support a way to integrate the bots into other servers.
-This may change in the future.
+We currently do not support a way to integrate this bot into other servers.

 ## Documentation